 - obstructing access to their resting or sheltering places (deliberately or by not taking enough care)

 - possessing, selling, controlling or transporting live or dead newts, or parts of them

 - taking great crested newt eggs

-You could be sent to prison for up to 6 months and be fined £5,000 for each offence if you’re found guilty.
+You could get an unlimited fine and up to 6 months in prison for each offence if you’re found guilty.

 Activities that can harm great crested newts